Lab Members

 Email | LinkedIn | Twitter

-Dr. Mauro Di Pilato is an Assistant Professor in the Department of Immunology at University of Texas MD Anderson Cancer Center.
-He graduated from the University of Bari (Italy) in 2006 with a Master Degree in Medical Biotechnology and Molecular Medicine.
+Mauro Di Pilato is an assistant professor in Immunology at MD Anderson.
+He graduated from the University of Bari (Italy) in 2006 with a master's degree in medical biotechnology and molecular medicine.
 After being awarded with a Leonardo da Vinci scholarship, he moved to the Spanish National Biotechnology Centre (CNB) in Madrid to study activation, cell cycle and apoptosis of T cells in autoimmunity and inflammation.

-In 2015, he joined the Massachusetts General Hospital (MGH) and Harvard Medical School (HMS) in Boston as a Research Fellow in the Department of Rheumatology/Center for Immunology and Inflammatory Disease where he pursued work in Immunology with Dr. Thorsten Mempel.
+In 2015, he joined the Massachusetts General Hospital and Harvard Medical School in Boston as a research fellow in the Department of Rheumatology/Center for Immunology and Inflammatory Disease, where he pursued work in immunology with Dr. Thorsten Mempel.
 His main research work, funded by EMBO Long-Term and Marie Curie Post-Doctoral Fellowships, focused on how regulatory ans cytotoxic T cells exert their functions in tumor mouse models.
-As a result from this work, he published 2 first-author manscuripts in Nature and Cell, describing the biological basis of these new cancer immunotherapy approaches.
+As a result from this work, he published two first-author manuscripts in Nature and Cell, describing the biological basis of these new cancer immunotherapy approaches.

 In 2019, he returned to Europe (Switzerland) in the IRB based on the stipulations of his last year of Marie Currie fellowship.
 Here, he was carrying out the project focused on how neutrophils shape antigen-specific T cell activation upon poxvirus vaccination (first-author publication in NPJ Vaccines).